Masked Collaborative Contrast for Weakly Supervised Semantic Segmentation: Method

-\textbf{Masking strategy.} MCC extracts local information by applying binary masks to successive affinity matrices.
-As described in Equation~\ref{eq:mask_attn}, a binary affinity mask $\mathbf{M} \in \{0,1\}^{N\times N}$ is introduced to control the information flow of the affinity matrix $\mathbf{A} \in \mathbb{R}^{N \times N}$.
-Here we omit the layer index for simplicity.
-The detail of our proposed masking strategy is illustrated in Figure~\ref{fig:mcc}.
-Specifically, masking is carried out by randomly dropping "columns" in the affinity matrix, which in essence, drops a certain amount of keys so that the transformer encoder is forced to focus on the remaining tokens.
-Note that keys to be masked are independently drawn from the Bernoulli distribution with a masking ratio $p \in (0,1)$ on the token dimension and subsequently being expanded to the shape of the affinity matrix to form $\mathbf{M} \in \{0,1\}^{N \times N}$.
+\textbf{Random Masking with Keys.} MCC employs binary masks to extract local information through successive affinity matrices.
+As outlined in Equations~\ref{eq:mask_attn} to \ref{eq:mask}, a binary affinity mask $\mathbf{M} \in \{0,1\}^{N\times N}$ is introduced to regulate the information flow within the affinity matrix $\mathbf{A} \in \mathbb{R}^{N \times N}$.
+For simplicity, we omit the layer index in the discussion.
+The intricacies of our proposed masking strategy are depicted in Figure~\ref{fig:mask}.
+Specifically, masking is achieved by selectively "dropping" columns within the affinity matrix.
+This process essentially involves discarding specific keys, compelling the transformer encoder to prioritize the analysis of the remaining tokens.
+It is essential to note that the keys designated for masking are independently sampled from a Bernoulli distribution with a masking ratio $p \in (0,1)$ applied along the token dimension.
+Subsequently, these masked keys are expanded to match the dimensions of the affinity matrix, thus culminating in the creation of $\mathbf{M} \in \{0,1\}^{N \times N}$.

+\textbf{Random Masking with Scales.} Figure~\ref{fig:mask} (right) illustrates the versatility of the proposed random masking technique, showcasing its applicability across varying scales.
+This process entails two main steps: downsampling, which adheres to a predetermined multiple of the specified scale, is employed to generate the initial mask matrix at the lower resolution; subsequently, upsampling the initial mask matrix by the same preset multiple results in the formation of the final target mask matrix.
+A salient aspect to observe is that, due to the upsampling procedure, the elements within the initial mask matrix coalesce to form contiguous, squared, and localized masks.

-\textbf{Positive/negative determination.} We define positive and negative local images based on activation values of the auxiliary CAM and attention masks.
+\textbf{Positive/negative Determination.} We define positive and negative local images based on activation values of the auxiliary CAM and attention masks.
 Concretely, let $\mathbf{M}_{t} = \Gamma^{N \rightarrow H' \times W'} (\mathbf{M}_{i:})$ be a key mask derived from the corresponding affinity mask, where $i$ is an arbitrary row index and $\Gamma(\cdot)$ denotes the reshape operator.
 Here we use $1$ to represent a masked token and $0$ to be an unmasked token.
 Intuitively, the remaining tokens are likely to belong to semantic objects if their averaged activation values are high.
 As a consequence, we distinguish positiveness from negativeness by the following equation: